fgsfdsfgs/vitaXash3D/README.md

   * button->key and joystick axis mappings are hardcoded;
   * deadzones are hardcoded and there's no analog rescaling.
 * Game:
+  * apparently after enough mapchanges the engine runs out of memory and dies a horrible death, but this is unconfirmed;
   * saving/loading and map transitions via changelevel need extensive testing;
   * HLSDK is statically linked into the engine executable, so there's no easy way to change/port mods.
 * Misc:
+  * -fno-short-enums generates billions of warnings and is probably not safe to use, but it seems to work fine, so ignore them for now;
   * code quality is absolute ass, there's ifdefs everywhere, will have to either remove them and make a standalone port or add Vita as a platform properly;
   * heap size might be too small, but increasing it to 192 makes it crash on startup;
   * file I/O is slow as shit, investigate;